 • Book – Transportation in India is known for being quite unreliable, so it’s a good idea to pack some reading material for when you might be delayed.

-• Travel insurance – If you’ve booked a Dragon Trip to India in 2019, you’ll be required to book travel insurance and have proof of it with you.
-We recommend buying insurance that offers ‘Bad Weather or Natural Disaster Coverage’ from a provider like World Nomads.
+• Travel insurance – If you’ve booked a Dragon Trip to India in 2020, you’ll be required to book travel insurance and have proof of it with you.
+We recommend buying insurance that offers ‘Bad Weather or Natural Disaster Coverage’.
 If you’re not travelling with us, we strongly recommend buying travel insurance so that you’re fully prepared for anything that could happen while you’re away.

 • Photocopies of important documents – This includes your insurance policy, bank cards, passport photo page and visa.